-New York Federal Misprision of a Felony
+New York Federal Misprision of a Felony Lawyer

-The crime of Misprision of a Felony, in violation of 18 U.S.C. § 4, occurs when an individual is aware that another has committed a felony offense and both fails to notify the authorities of its occurrence and affirmatively takes steps to aid in its concealment.
+The crime of Misprision of a Felony, in violation of 18 U.S.C. § 4, occurs when an individual is aware that another has committed a felony offense and both parties fail to notify the authorities of its occurrence and affirmatively takes steps to aid in its concealment.
 As the United States Supreme Court has recognized, the crime originates from the English common law’s recognition of one’s “duty to raise the hue and cry and report felonies to the authorities,” and has further described the offense as “the concealment of a felony which a man knows, but never assented to [become] either principal or accessory.”
 Branzburg v.
 Hayes, 408 U.S. 665, 696 (1972).

-First, they must show that the principal committed and completed the alleged felony; 2) the defendant had full knowledge of that fact; 3) the defendant failed to notify the authorities; and 4) the defendant took steps to conceal the crime.
+First, they must show that the principal committed and completed the alleged felony and that the defendant had full knowledge of that fact.
+Additionally, the defendant failed to notify the authorities and took steps to conceal the crime.
 United States v.
 Cefalu, 85 F.3d 964, 969 (2d Cir.
 1996) citing United States v.
 Ciambrone, 750 F.2d 1416, 1417 (9th Cir.
 1984); United States v.
 Baez, 732 F.2d 780, 782 (10th Cir.
 1984).

-The usefulness of this charge as a tool for a skilled criminal defense attorney is easily demonstrated by a recent case handled by our firm, wherein we represented an individual charged with a violent crime: Collecting Extensions of Credit by Extortionate Means, in violation of 18 U.S.C. § 894.
+The usefulness of this charge as a tool for a skilled criminal defense lawyer is easily demonstrated by a recent federal misprison of a felony case handled by our firm, wherein we represented an individual charged with a violent crime: Collecting Extensions of Credit by Extortionate Means, in violation of 18 U.S.C. § 894.
 If convicted after trial, this individual would have faced sentencing guidelines of at least 33 to 41 months imprisonment.
-A year of investigating the prosecution’s star cooperating witness, however, revealed that he had committed perjury and defrauded banks on multiple occasions – and had misled the government about these crimes during his proffer sessions with them.
+A year of investigating the prosecution’s star cooperating witness, however, revealed that he had committed perjury and defrauded banks on multiple occasions, and had misled the government about these crimes during his proffer sessions with them.
 Faced with the possibility that their star witness would be left without a scintilla of credibility after his cross-examination at trial, the government agreed to offer our client the opportunity to plead guilty to Misprision of a Felony, with an accompanying sentencing guidelines range of four to ten months imprisonment.
 Our client accepted and was sentenced to a term of probation with no period of incarceration.